wraiford/ibgib/ionic-gib/README.md

 differentiating among vscode windows.
 I'm open to changing this if it offends, just let me know.

+# ios

+* we added `--generate-entitlement-der` in order to deploy to actual ios device.

 # notes

 [^1]: A DLT technology, but not coming from the blockchain/Bitcoin paradigm; rather it has been a separate evolutionary path to address issues of massively parallel execution more akin to Event Sourcing (if anything) with content address hashes being Gödelian number addresses across infinite address spaces.